Musleeheart/musleeheart.github.io/README.md

 - [Contacts](#-contacts)

 ## About me
-#### Welcome to my portfolio!
-I’m passionate about transforming raw data into actionable insights that drive smarter decisions.
-My background in science and hands-on experience with analytics tools allow me to approach problems with both technical rigor and creativity.
+#### Hello, my name is Muslihat Bello.
+I’m a data analyst with a background in human physiology, and I’m passionate about using analytics to improve public health.
+I’ve worked with tools like Power BI, SQL, and Excel to transform raw datasets into meaningful insights that support decision-making.
+#### Currently, I’m expanding my skills in Python and data visualization, and I’m excited about opportunities where I can merge my analytical and creative sides to make a lasting impact in the health and development sector.

 ## Skills
 - Excel (Power Query, Pivot Tables, Dashboards)